 At speed, longer skis are easier to control and the turns are less sharp and so less likely to throw you off balance.
 At lower speeds, shorter skis are generally easier to control.

 Are Longer or Shorter Skis Better for Beginners?

 Shorter skis that come up to around your chin, rather than skis that are taller than you are easier for beginners to learn on.

-Kids like adults will benefit from a shorter (chin height) rather than a longer ski (forehead or higher) while learning.
-Further reading.
+Kids, like adults, will benefit from a shorter (chin height) rather than a longer ski (forehead or higher) while learning.